 Area Two Ongoing individualized research and creative production; will be facilitated through Intermedia Studio Critique classes (IMD 570, IMD 571 and IMD 572).
 These classes will consist of further exploration of history, theory, tools and technology as appropriate to each student’s research projects.
 Additionally students will gain practical experience in conceptualization of work, design implementation, physical production, and presentation of research/creative work.
 The development of textual, visual and digital analytical/critical tools related to research and creative production in Intermedia will also be stressed.
 These classes will be taken every semester with the exception of the second year, spring semester, or fall semester third year for study abroad.

 Area Three Praxis production and research studio work; consist of three primary areas taken in three different classes (one taken each year).
-IMD 560 Research Studio I – Critical Research Methods for Arts Production , IMD 561 Research Studio II – Projects in Collaborative production, and IMD 562 Research Studio III – Research and Development for large-scale projects.
+IMD 560 Research Studio I – Critical Research Methods for Arts Production , IMD 561 Research Studio II – Projects in Collaborative production, and IMD 562 Research Studio III – Professional Practices for Creative Producers.

 Area Five Field experience/study abroad experience; is intended to broaden and deepen the interdisciplinary nature of the program.
 This component is aimed to offer flexible possibilities to the students allowing them to choose either continuing study at a collaborating institution or other institutions as arranged by the student, or to spend a semester doing in-depth study in an appropriate discipline outside the arts and related to their primary interdisciplinary pursuits.
 This could consist of history, research economics, computer science, business management, or engineering technology.
 For study abroad possibilities we currently have commitments or interest from Universities and Schools in Canada, the UK, France, Spain, Australia and Taiwan.